-The above summarised points are explained in further detail with important supporting guidance in the UKCIS guidance - Sharing nudes and semi-nudes: advice for education settings to their safety and/or welfare.
-The school will provide as much contextual information as possible when making referrals to CSC or external agencies.
+The above summarised points are explained in further detail with important supporting guidance in the UKCIS guidance - Sharing nudes and semi-nudes: advice for education settings.

-25. Context of safeguarding incidents
+26. Context of safeguarding incidents

 Safeguarding incidents can occur outside of school and can be associated with outside factors.
-All staff, particularly the DSL and deputy DSL(s), will always consider the context of safeguarding incidents.
-Assessment of pupils' behaviour will consider whether there are wider environmental factors that are a threat
+All staff, particularly the DSL, Senior Deputy DSL and Deputy DSL(s), will always consider the context of safeguarding incidents.
+Assessment of pupils' behaviour will consider whether there are wider environmental factors that are a threat to their safety and/or welfare.
+The school will provide as much contextual information as possible when making referrals to CSC or external agencies.